ataraxao/drex/Introduction.md

 ## Part IV: The Structural Solution (The CWA)
 The **Cooperative Wealth Agreement (CWA)** is the instrument that underwrites an explicit price signal for the domestic sphere.

 The CWA is not a lifestyle mandate or a relationship playbook.
-It is a **chassis**: a set of playing-field rules designed to incentivize mutually beneficial behavior through aligned self-interest.
+It is a **chassis**: a set of playing-field rules designed to produce cooperative outcomes through individually aligned self-interest.

 In the context of the CWA, the two functional roles are: